-1. How many people are at your residence who will evacuate?
-2. Can you account for all members at your residence?
-Ask for members that may need to be located.
-Assure resident that someone will be sent to notify people who are away from the residence.
-Notify Public Safety Supervisor to dispatch personnel.
-3. Do you require transportation?
-YES For how many?
-Advise resident to stay indoors and wait for a vehicle to be dispatched to take them to the Reception Centre.
-Notify Public Safety Supervisor to dispatch personnel Skip Step 4.
-4. Do you wish to go to the Reception Centre?
-Advise resident of a safe route out of the hazard area to the Reception Centre.
-Advise resident they will be met by a Canadian Natural representative who will answer questions and arrange for temporary accommodation, if necessary.
-Ask them to tell you where they are going and what telephone number they can be contacted at to inform them when it is safe to return to their home.
-Where Contact No
+C • • • • • • • • • • • • • • • • • • • • safety precaution we are requesting that all pers in set up at and you may evacuat i choose."
+How many people are at your residence who o will evacuate?
+Can you account for all members at your re sidence? ☐ YES □NO Ask for members that may need d to be located.
+Assure resident that someone versidence. will be sent to notify people who are away from the Notify Public Safety Supervisor to dispatch personnel.
+Do you require transportation? ☐ YES For how many?
+Advise resident to stay indoors a the Reception Centre. and wait for a vehicle to be dispatched to take them to Notify Public Safety Supervisor t o dispatch personnel Skip Step 4. □NO Do you wish to go to the Reception Centre? ☐ YES Advise resident of a safe route of out of the hazard area to the Reception Centre. by a Canadian Natural representative who will or temporary accommodation, if necessary. □ NO are going and what telephone number they can be in it is safe to return to their home.
+Where Contact No d inform the Public Safety Supervisor.